AlbertShuxiangLi/uselatexandr/stepbystepinstruction.md

       - cd  RepositoryName
 - For example, use Ubuntu Files application to copy README.md, file1.Rnw, file1.pdf and bib1.bib to the folder you just created (/home/RepositoryName)
 - First time to use git on Ubuntu, You need run following commands in terminal
-      - (optional) cd RepositoryName
+      - cd RepositoryName (optional, if you are not here yet)
-      - git config --global user.email user_email
+      - git config --global user.email "user_email"
-      - git config --global user.name user_name
+      - git config --global user.name "user_name"
       - git init
       - git remote add https://github.com/user_name/RepositoryName.git
       - git add *